Codeinwp/wp-product-review/readme.txt

 6. You can change the plugin options from Tweet Old Posts under settings menu.

 == Frequently Asked Questions ==

+1. How to activate user reviews ?

+By default user reviews are disabled since not all the themes are compatible with this option due to different designs for the comment box.
+You can easily activate them from General Settings

 If you have any questions please get in touch with us at, https://themeisle.com/contact